- 1 Who Is Jordan Kilganon?

 The program is a bare-bones vertical jump training product, and that’s immediately noticeable once you start exploring it.

-The only question remains… can the workouts themselves be effective?
+Can the workouts themselves be effective?

 Let’s take a closer look and see.

 Bounce Kit takes three months to complete and is split up into three four-week long phases.

 It combines a heavy dose of strength exercises, plyometrics, core training, and power training.